xsherryhe/tic-tac-toe/README.md

-# tic-tac-toe
+This project is a program that allows two human players to play tic-tac-toe using the command line.
+It is built using Ruby.

-A program that presents a tic-tac-toe game on the command line.
+The project primarily demonstrates principles of object-oriented programming, including concepts such as class, instance, getters/setters, and scope.